Asherman's Syndrome - How Does It Affect Female Fertility?

 What Causes Uterus Scarring?

 Asherman's Syndrome is typically caused by damage to the lining of the uterus (endometrium) following certain gynecological procedures or conditions.
-Some common causes of Asherman syndrome may include:
+Asherman syndrome cause can include uterine surgeries such as::

 • Dilatation and curettage (D&C): A D&C procedure involves scraping or suctioning the lining of the uterus, often performed after a miscarriage, abortion, or to diagnose or treat certain gynecological conditions.
 If not performed carefully, it can lead to scarring and adhesions in the uterus.